Counterparty Risk, Artificial Intelligence and Quantum Algorithms

 WHO SHOULD ATTEND?

-This program is aimed at directors, managers, consultants, regulators, auditors and counterparty credit risk analysts, as well as those professionals who are implementing the Basel III regulatory agreements.
-Professionals who work in banks, savings banks and all those companies that are exposed to credit risk.
-It is important to have knowledge of Statistics and Probability as well as Excel.
+This program is designed for directors, managers, consultants, regulators, auditors, and counterparty credit risk analysts, as well as professionals who are implementing the Basel III regulatory agreements.
+It is relevant for those who work in banks, savings banks, and other companies that are exposed to credit risk.
+The program assumes prior knowledge of Statistics and Probability, as well as proficiency in using Excel.

 Schedules: